samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 This script uses multithreading to speed up the process, but it was also developed with my personal hotspots in mind.
 So anything more than a handful of hotspots may take a while to complete.

-For each hotspot associated with the target wallet, the `get_hotspot_heartbeat` function makes used of the helper function`hotspot_activity` to collect relevant data on the hotspot, the hotspots latest activity, and the reported block chain height.
+For each hotspot associated with the target wallet, the `get_hotspot_heartbeat` function makes use of the helper function`hotspot_activity` to collect relevant data on the hotspot, the hotspot's latest activity, and the reported block chain height.

-We collect the blockchain height with every hotspot as a simplified safegurd for API drift issues.
+We collect the blockchain height with every hotspot as a simplified safeguard for API drift issues.
 These values are collected and the maximum is taken as the `block_height_max` to simplify comparisons.

 ### Calculate the Activity Gap